 Item Name Symbol Description WRL Radius Enabled Indicator (Green) (Indicates that the minimum boom angle limit, the maximum boom angle limit, or both the minimum and maximum boom angle limits are defined.
-WRL Radius Warning 1 Indicates the boom radius is within 3 m (10 ft) of a radius limit setpoint.
-6 Indicator (Amber) angle limit, or both the minimum and maximum boom angle limits are defined.
-Indicates the boom radius is within 3 m (10 ft) of a radius limit setpoint.
+6 WRL Radius Warning Indicator (Amber) 1 Indicates the boom radius is within 3 m (10 ft) of a radius limit setpoint.
 The warning buzzer slowly beeps when the boom radius is within 3 m (10 ft) of the radius limit setpoint and changes to a fast beep when the radius is within 1.5 m (5 ft) of the radius limit setpoint.
-Indicates the boom radius is at a radius limit setpoint.
+WRL Radius Stop Indicates the boom radius is at a radius limit setpoint.
 The warning buzzer is on (constant).
-For cranes that are equipped with the WRL Lock Out Function, the boom up and telescope in, or boom down and telescope out, crane functions are locked out, depending upon which limit is reached.
-Indicates the left and right swing angle limits are defined.
-Indicates the swing angle is within 10° of a swing angle limit setpoint.
-The warning buzzer slowly beeps when the swing angle is within 10° of the swing angle limit setpoint.
-For cranes that are equipped with the WRL Lock Out Function, when the swing angle is within 10° of the swing angle lock out setpoint, the swing angle is within 10° of the swing angle lock out setpoint, the swing function commanded by the controller may be reduced or suspended depending upon the weight of the load and the swing speed.
+Indicator (Red) For cranes that are equipped with the WRL Lock Out Function, the boom up and telescope in, or boom down and telescope out, crane functions are locked out, depending upon which limit is reached.
+WRL Swing Enabled Indicator (Green) \Diamond Indicates the left and right swing angle limits are defined.
+Indicates the swing angle is within 10° of a swing angle limit setpoint. \ V The warning buzzer slowly beeps when the swing angle is within 10° of the swing angle limit setpoint and changes to a fast beep when the swing angle is within 5° of the swing angle limit setpoint.
+6 WRL Swing Warning Indicator (Amber) For cranes that are equipped with the WRL Lock Out Function, when the swing angle is within 10° of the swing angle lock out setpoint, the swing function commanded by the controller may be reduced or suspended depending upon the weight of the load and the swing speed.
 Warning Due to the free-swing characteristic of the superstructure, the boom and load can potentially swing past the swing angle setpoint, even if the swing function commanded by the controller is reduced or suspended (locked out) by the WRL.
-WDI Padina Ctar WRL Radius Stop Indicator (Red) 9 boom up and telescope in, or boom down and telescope out, crane WRL Swing Enabled Indicator (Green) \Diamond Indicates the left and right swing angle limits are defined.
-0 Indicates the swing angle is within 10° of a swing angle limit setpoint. of the swing angle limit setpoint and changes to a fast beep when 6 WRL Swing Warning Indicator (Amber) suspended depending upon the weight of the load and the swing Due to the free-swing characteristic of the superstructure, the boom and load can potentially swing past the swing angle setpoint, even if the swing function commanded by the controller is reduced or suspended (locked out) by the WRL.
-This can happen for several reasons, including how level the WRL Swing Stop Indicator (Red) C Indicates the swing angle is at a swing angle limit setpoint.
+This can happen for several reasons, including how level the crane is and environmental conditions, such as wind speed.
+WRL Swing Stop Indicator (Red) Indicates the swing angle is at a swing angle limit setpoint.
 The warning buzzer is on (constant).
 For cranes that are equipped with the WRL Lock Out Function, the swing left or swing right crane function is locked out, depending upon which limit is reached.